Posts

 Image

 Not all Harringtons are Equal Bantry Bay, County Cork Beginnings of the Hingerty Surname The Hingerty surname grew out of the Irish clan name O'hlongardail which Woulfe, in 1923 claimed was exclusively anglicised as the surname Harrington, but which MacLysaght in 1957 claimed also included the name Hingerty.
 MacLysaght offered the evidence of Elizabethan Fiant 3082 of 1577 as evidence of the close relationship between the names Harrington and Hingerty (he misquoted the Fiant number- it is actually 3080).
 In the Fiant 3030 John MacTeige O'Hengerltye of Dunbeacon in Cork is described as "alias Harrington".
 However, not all Harringtons are closely related to the Hingerty surname.
 Origins of Harrington Surname The surname Harrington has multiple origins and was originally an English surname probably from Cumbria.
-In Ireland, at a time when it was safer to be known by an English sounding surname than an Irish sounding surname, a number of very separate Irish surnames
+In Ireland, at a time when it was safer to be known by an English sounding surname than an Irish sounding surname, three very separate Irish surnames/clan ...

 Hingerty- How do you spell that?